data-apis/array-api/spec/API_specification/array_object.md

 -   If `x1_i` is a negative (i.e., less than `0`) finite number and `x2_i` is `-infinity`, the result is `+0`.
 -   If `x1_i` and `x2_i` have the same mathematical sign and are both nonzero finite numbers, the result has a positive mathematical sign.
 -   If `x1_i` and `x2_i` have different mathematical signs and are both nonzero finite numbers, the result has a negative mathematical sign.
 -   In the remaining cases, where neither `-infinity`, `+0`, `-0`, nor `NaN` is involved, the quotient must be computed and rounded to the nearest representable value according to IEEE 754-2019 and a supported rounding mode.
-If the magnitude is too larger to represent, the operation overflows and the result is an `infinity` of appropriate mathematical sign.
+If the magnitude is too large to represent, the operation overflows and the result is an `infinity` of appropriate mathematical sign.
 If the magnitude is too small to represent, the operation underflows and the result is a zero of appropriate mathematical sign.

 #### Parameters